Stone Age for kids

 When were stone tools first used?

-Around two and a half million years ago a new species evolved (changed into something new) from the Hominids to be Homo habilis.
+Around two and a half million years ago a new species evolved (changed into something new) from the Hominids to the Homo habilis.
 They had a bigger brain and they were more skilled.
 They made their own tools using thin flakes of stone for cutting and larger stones for smashing hard objects.
 They used long thin stones called hammer stones to chip off flakes of stone from the bigger stones.
 Wooden sticks were sharpened into a sharp point so they could dig up roots to eat.

 The Homo habilis used their tools to cut meat from dead animals they could find.
 Because these early men started to eat meat meant that they didn't have to stay close to plants and fruit and could travel further.
 It also gave them more energy and helped their brains grow bigger.